silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_dataobject_model_type.md

 ### Configuring operations

 You may not always want to add _all_ operations with the `*` wildcard.
-You can whitelist those you want by setting them to `true` (or `false` to remove them).
+You can allow those you want by setting them to `true` (or `false` to remove them).

 **app/_graphql/models.yml**